jbessaguet/template-scala-parallel-universal-recommendation/README.md

 * **dateRange** optional, default is not range filter.
 One of the bound can be omitted but not both.
 Values for the `beforeDate` and `afterDate` are strings in ISO 8601 format.
 A date range is ignored if **currentDate** is also specified in the query.
 * **currentDate** optional, must be specified if used.
 Overrides the **dateRange** is both are in the query.
 * **returnSelf**: optional boolean asking to include the item that was part of the query (if there was one) as part of the results.
 Defaults to false.
+* **from** optional, default = 1.
+This tells the recommender where to return the `num` recommendations from and so specifies the starting point for a paginated set of results.
+If `num` is 4 and `from`is 5 the recommender will return recommendations 5-8.
+If `from` is not set the first `num` are always returned.

 Defaults are either noted or taken from algorithm values, which themselves may have defaults.
 This allows very simple queries for the simple, most used cases.